This and the next blog post will focus primarily on Kimber’s

 son in obedience to God.
 The feast is observed by sacrificing a sheep, cow,

 goat, etc. and giving away 1/3 to friends and 1/3 to the needy.
-The holiday lasts several days.
-As such schools in Jordan were closed for

 several days and many shops were either closed or had shortened hours.
-Of course all tourist attractions were open

 as normal.
 One other thing I noticed about the hotels in the area, even in

 Israel, there is always a direction to Mecca marker.
-Sometimes on the ceiling but usually in a

 drawer.